SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 In the python environment file, seperate out the dependencies that are highlighted in command line prompt and use ``` pip: ``` before it.
 This lets the compiler know that these dependecies can be installed later.

+### A3: A leaflet web - map.
+The file A3.html is a web map preapred using leaflet javascript library.